-There is a lot of talk about ‘creating a level playing field’ by taxing the self-employed at the same level as regular employees, and giving ‘gig economy’ workers the same rights as their employed counterparts.
+There is plenty of talk about ‘creating a level playing field’ by taxing the self-employed at the same level as regular employees, and giving ‘gig economy’ workers the same rights as their employed counterparts.
 But why is contracting so popular that it attracts such a high level of attention?

 There are 4.86 million self-employed people in the UK, meaning those who do not have continuous employment.
 This means that just over 15% of the entire workforce consists of contractors and freelancers.
 Ten years ago, this number would have been in the tens of thousands, and now contractors make up a significant proportion of workers and professionals in the UK.